Sri Lanka Prime Minister Mahinda Rajapaksa resigns

 Sri Lankan Prime Minister Mahinda Rajapaksa on Monday resigned from his post amid an unprecedented economic crisis in the island country.
 He has handed over his resignation to President Gotabaya Rajapaksa.

 The development comes hours after the Sri Lankan authorities had imposed a nationwide curfew and deployed Army after protestors demanding Rajapaksa’s resignation clashed with government supporters, Hindustan Times reported.
+Seventy-eight people were injured in the violence.

+The clash led to the death of a member of Parliament from Sri Lanka’s ruling party, according to the AFP.

+MP Amarakeerthi Athukorala had fired and critically wounded two people blocking his car in Nittambuwa town, the police said.
+He was later found dead in a nearby building.

 Hundreds of protestors have been holding sit-in demonstrations outside Gotabaya’s house since last month as Sri Lanka plunged into public debt, leading to its worst economic crisis since its independence in 1948.
 With the country’s foreign currency reserves dwindling, Sri Lankans are facing shortages of medicines, milk powder, cooking gas, kerosene and other essential items.